Photography BFA Student Named Among “Next Generation of Bronx Photographers”

 She intends her collection of black and white photographs featuring the Bronx neighborhoods of Longwood/Foxhurst and Hunt’s Point to celebrate the community activism that helped revive the borough after arson and planned shrinkage in the 1970s, and that continues to combat the effects of gentrification.
 Said Montes: “I learn from the people I photograph, and I teach them” about the community’s history and the role of activists.

 After receiving an A.A.S. degree from LaGuardia Community College and working as a freelance photographer for several years, Montes is now enrolled in SJU’s B.F.A.
 Photography program.
-As part of that program, she’ll have the opportunity to study for one year at the International Center of Photography (ICP) for one year starting fall 2017.
+As part of that program, she’ll have the opportunity to study for one year at the International Center of Photography (ICP) starting fall 2017.
 She welcomes the sense of community at St. John’s and the mentorship from her professors that has allowed her to grow as an artist.
 “I’m using my time at St. John’s as an opportunity to grow this project and grow as a person,” she said.

 "Abigail is an extremely talented and hard-working student who recognizes the significant impact of a long-term project as related to the understanding of culture and community,” said Belenna Lauto, professor and chair of Art and Design.
 “Her photographic work on Bronx communities is sensitive to the subjects and honors the essence of life and neighborhood.
 This body of work shows exceptional insight on humanity and the things that really matter in life."